Mingyu-Sun/8-bit-converter/README.md

 ## Requirements

-**Python Version:** This project requires Python version 3.7 to 3.11.
+**Python Version:** This project requires Python version 3.10 or 3.11.
 It is not compatible with Python 3.12 or newer due to a dependency constraint.

 ## Usage